beancount/docs/docs/beancount_language_syntax.md

 says “Check that the number of USD units in account “`Liabilities:US:CreditCard`” on the *morning* of December 26th, 2014 is -3492.02 USD.”
 When processing the list of entries, if Beancount encounters a different balance than this for USD it will report an error.

 If no error is reported, you should have some confidence that the list of transactions that precedes it in this account is highly likely to be correct.
-This is useful in practice, because in many cases some transactions can get imported separately from the accounts of each of their postings (see [<span class="underline">the de-duping problem</span>](getting_started_with_beancount.md)).
+This is useful in practice, because in many cases some transactions can get imported separately from the accounts of each of their postings (see [<u>the de-duping problem</u>](getting_started_with_beancount.md)).
 This can result in you booking the same transaction twice without noticing, and regularly inserting a balance assertion will catch that problem every time.

 The general format of the Balance directive is: